Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Exercise is not enough.
 Here are some diet tips to help your fat dog get in shape even quicker.

-Not everyone wants to bother with this diet but if you do you will find your dog is more satisfied with his diet.
+Not everyone wants to bother with this diet, but if you do, you will find your dog is more satisfied with his diet.
 A healthy 50 pound dog will eat about one pound of raw food (2% of body weight) every day—dogs less than 20 pounds will need to eat a higher percentage of their body weight each day.
-Of course if you are feeding a raw diet in order to get your dog to lose weight you need to give less—a good starting point is to give 20% less for 1 month and then to weigh the dog and evaluate how the program is going.
+Of course, if you are feeding a raw diet in order to get your dog to lose weight, you need to give less—a good starting point is to give 20% less for 1 month and then to weigh the dog and evaluate how the program is going.
 (This has to be weighed each day, of course.
 If you start an exercise program at the same time this can go a lot faster.)

 This is the easiest and best diet for most people.
-If you are willing to spend the extra time making up a diet but do not want to have raw foods around your kitchen, you can find plenty of good homemade diet suggestions on websites like www.organic-pet-digest.com .
+If you are willing to spend the extra time making up a diet but do not want to have raw foods around your kitchen, you can find plenty of good homemade diet suggestions on reputable websites.
 The main benefits of feeding a homemade weight loss diet are your ability to add high fiber ingredients to the dog food while controlling the things he does eat; your dog will eat plenty but be taking in fewer calories.

-I have had dogs become overweight in the past—I know it can happen quickly, and once a dog does gain excess weight it is hard to lose.
+I have had dogs become overweight in the past—I know it can happen quickly, and once a dog does gain excess weight, it is hard to lose.
 There are so many health benefits to weight loss, though, that it is worth the effort.
 Also, be aware that some breeds are prone to obesity.

 Just remember to get started today!

-The human calorie values were mostly taken from www.mayoclinic.org .
+- The human calorie values were mostly taken from MayoClinic.
 If these estimates are replaced by more reliable information for dogs I will replace them as they become available.

 © 2015 Dr Mark